Grouard (electoral district)

-Grouard was a provincial electoral district in Alberta mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1971.
+Grouard was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1971.

 History

 Boundary history

 Grouard was created from the southwest quarter of Athabasca in 1913, centred on the small community of Grouard.
-Its main population centres soon became High Prairie and Falher, containing a number of Franco-Albertan communities.
-Its boundaries saw minor adjustments throughout its history, but it retained a similar size and shape until abolished in 1971, with the northeast parts going to Lesser Slave Lake and the southwest parts becoming Smoky River.
+Its main population centres soon became High Prairie and Falher.It contained several Franco-Albertan communities.
+Its boundaries saw minor adjustments during its history, but it retained a similar size and shape until it was abolished in 1971.

+It was abolished in 1971, with the northeast parts going to Lesser Slave Lake and the southwest parts becoming Smoky River.

+Electoral system

+From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Representation history

 Grouard was one of the friendliest ridings for the Alberta Liberal Party, and in its 58-year history, never once voted out an incumbent MLA.

 Incumbent Athabasca MLA Jean Côté decided to run in the new riding of Grouard when it was created in 1913, easily defeating his Conservative challenger.
 He won re-election twice, and was appointed to the Senate on the advice of Prime Minister Mackenzie King in 1923, vacating his seat.

 The resulting by-election was won handily by another Liberal, Leonidas Giroux.
 He was re-elected three times, defending his seat even in 1935, which saw every other seat in rural Alberta swept up by the nascent Social Credit Party of William Aberhart.
 However, Giroux died in office the following year.

 The by-election in fall 1936 was again won by a Liberal, Joseph Tremblay, who narrowly defeated his Social Credit rival.
 Tremblay won a razor-thin re-election in 1940, one of only two Liberal candidates across the province in that election, and decided to retire when the legislature was dissolved.

 The Liberals did not field a single candidate in 1944.
 With Social Credit candidate William Fallow finally capturing Grouard for the government, this ended the longest streak for any party in Alberta's tumultuous early politics.
 Fallow also died in office in 1948, but no by-election was held, as a general election took place that year.

 Social Credit won the riding for a second time, with John Wood gaining a comfortable victory on the second count.
 He resigned his post before the term finished, necessitating another by-election in 1951.

 Liberal Joseph Desfosses narrowly won the riding back for his party, serving with the revived opposition party until he chose to retire in 1959.

 Grouard's final MLA was Roy Ells, who sat with the governing Social Credit for three terms until the riding was abolished in 1971.